johnjcamilleri/johnjcamilleri.github.io/phd-thesis.md

 4. The complete design of the CNL, along with the web-based CNL editing tool and back-end conversion tools.
 5. Consulting on the system's heuristic rules, the design of the experiments, and carrying out the evaluation.
 6. The design of the workflow and system architecture, as well as the implementation of the back-end server.

+## Manuscript

+A current draft of the thesis manuscript can be obtained [here](http://www.cse.chalmers.se/~cajohn/phd-thesis-draft.pdf).